Richard Baumhammers: White supremacism

-In the fall of 1999, Baumhammers was arrested in Paris, France, for striking a 50-year-old female bartender named Vivianne Le Garrac because he "believed she was Jewish."
-Baumhammers then told both Le Garrac and the arresting officers that he was "mentally ill."
+In the fall of 1999, while in France, Baumhammers was arrested in Paris for striking a 50-year-old bartender because he "believed she was Jewish."
+Baumhammers then told both the victim and the arresting officers that he was "mentally ill."
 The police took Baumhammers for evaluation to the psychiatric ward of the Hôtel-Dieu de Paris, then detained him at a police station.
 By week's end, he left on a flight for Spain.